calebfreed/We-Love-Movies/README.md

 4. Execute the database migrations using Knex: `knex migrate:latest`.
 5. Start the server by running the command: `npm start`.

-## Usage

-After following the installation steps, you can access the project's functionality through the provided routes.
-The API exposes the following endpoints:

-- `GET /api/endpoint1`: Retrieves data for endpoint1.
-- `POST /api/endpoint2`: Creates a new entry for endpoint2.
-- `PUT /api/endpoint2/:id`: Updates an existing entry for endpoint2.
-- `DELETE /api/endpoint2/:id`: Deletes an entry for endpoint2.

-Make sure to include any required data or parameters when making requests to these endpoints.

 ## Testing

 To run the tests for this project, use the following command: `npm test`.
 This will execute the test suite and provide feedback on the functionality and correctness of the implemented features.